-- The United States, with 5% of the world’s population, is responsible for 21% of energy-related global emissions and 30% of cumulative emissions since 1850.
-(Cumulative emissions are an important measure because of the long-lasting nature of greenhouse gases in the atmosphere.)
+- The United States was responsible for 16% of cumulative greenhouse gas emissions during the period of 1990 to 2011 (including land-use change and forestry) and has produced 27% of cumulative emissions since 1850.
+(Cumulative emissions are an important measure because of the long-lasting nature of greenhouse gases in the atmosphere).

 Background on International Climate Change Negotiations